krischer/seishub.plugins.how_to_extend_seishub/README.md

 ### Prerequisites

-Developing a plugin for SeisHub is not particularly difficult but some skill are needed before you can start.
+Developing a plug-in for SeisHub is not particularly difficult but some skill are required before you can start.

 * SeisHub is written in [Python](http://www.python.org/) (Version 2.6 and 2.7
   should work) so at least a limited knowledge of Python is required.
 But don't